The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 Star Wars Sequel Trilogy

-When Star Wars: The Force Awakens was released, I fell in love with Star Wars all over again.
+When Star Wars: The Force Awakens was released, I fell in love with the series all over again.
 Characters like Rey, Finn and Poe Dameron were easy to root for and Kylo Ren was a villain who was easy to hate.
-By the time The Rise of Skywalker came out in 2019, the sequel trilogy had taken its place as my second-favorite sci-fi trilogy of all time.
+By the time The Rise of Skywalker came out in 2019, the sequel trilogy had taken its place as my second-favorite trilogy set in a galaxy far, far away of all time.

 Toy Story 4

 I would have put Toy Story 3 on this list but its significance got overshadowed by the fourth entry.
-TS3 was seemingly the perfect ending for the series, but it was not the perfect ending for Woody.
-That wouldn’t come until Toy Story 4, which featured a much more satisfying ending to Woody’s story.
+TS3 was seemingly the perfect ending for the series, but it was not the perfect ending for Woody, who feels lost without Andy at the beginning of Toy Story 4, a movie that features a much more satisfying ending to Woody’s story.

 The Mandalorian

-The Mandalorian was not the first TV series based on Star Wars that I liked, but it is the best.
+The Mandalorian was not the first TV series based on Star Wars that I liked, but it soon became the best.

 Kingdom Hearts III

-This decade featured Kingdom Hearts: Birth by Sleep for the PlayStation Portable and Kingdom Hearts 3D: Dream Drop Distance for the Nintendo 3DS, but nothing could compare to seeing the saga conclude in the long-awaited sequel to Kingdom Hearts II.
+This decade featured excellent games like Kingdom Hearts: Birth by Sleep for the PlayStation Portable and Kingdom Hearts 3D: Dream Drop Distance for the Nintendo 3DS, but nothing could compare to seeing the entire saga conclude in the long-awaited sequel to Kingdom Hearts II after waiting ages to see Sora finally defeat Xehanort.

 Untitled Goose Game